 This intuitively makes sense.
 The pandemic has upended life for many.
 It’s no surprise, then, that it’s driven people to take more interest in emails related to certain topics (education, etc.) and less interest in emails related to other topics (automobiles, etc.).

 A prime example of engagement varying by vertical is Health.
 Get Response found that between March 23 and 30, the average number of emails sent by healthcare companies spiked by 66%.
 The click-through rate went up at the same time (represented by the latter weeks in this chart below).
 In other words, although health-related emails were filling people’s inboxes, audiences were engaging more, not less, with these messages.

 Beyond vertical, other factors have also impacted engagement

 Vertical is the clearest illustration of how email engagement has not been uniformly affected by the pandemic.
 However, it is by no means the only one.

 For example, Acoustic found huge variations with email engagement among geographic regions between January and May, with Continental Europe having double the average click-through rate of North America.
 This could be due to Covid-19 hitting different areas more severely at different times.

 Another factor is business/list size.
 In its analysis, Mailchimp found small businesses/those with smaller mailing lists (fewer than 2,000 subscribers) saw significantly higher click-through rates in March and April compared with big businesses/those with bigger mailing lists (more than 2,000 subscribers).

 What’s behind this difference?
-While it’s not fully clear, the report’s authors suggest that it may have to do with the fact that people often feel stronger bonds with local firms over global corporations.
-As they put it: “This distinction suggests people are looking for opportunities to connect with the small businesses in their communities.”
+It may have to do with the fact that people often feel stronger bonds with local firms.
+As the authors put it: “This distinction suggests people are looking for opportunities to connect with the small businesses in their communities.”

 So, what should marketers make of all this data?
 There seem to be a few key takeaways: